 Son Robert Marshall White Jr. (1896-1964) was born on Nov.
 8, 1896 in Hopwood.

-Robert passed away on April 6, 1964.
+Robert passed away in Uniontown Hospital on April 6, 1964.
 The causes of death were congestive heart failure, cirrhosis of the liver and acute pancreas disease.
 Rev. Dr. Earl P. Confer led bye funeral service.
 Burial was in Chalk Hill Cemetery following funeral arrangements handled by the Minerd Funeral Home.

-Later in life, Lenora made her home with or near her daughters in Coraopolis, Allegheny County, PA, where she belonged to the St. Andrew Lutheran Church.
+Later in life, Lenora made her home with or near her daughters at 409 Amherst Avenue in Coraopolis, Allegheny County, PA, where she belonged to the St. Andrew Lutheran Church.
 She passed away at the age of 74 on Dec.
 6, 1973, at the Sewickley Valley Hospital.
 She was laid to rest in the Chalk Hill Cemetery.
 She was survived by four grandchildren and eight great-grandchildren as well as her sisters Sophia Holland of Conshohocken, PA and Hazel Johnson of Trevose, PA.